nineteendo/tmlx/Docs/_docs/statements/if-while-else.md

 > Move right if the first pixel is black else reject the input:
 >
 > ```btml
-> if black right else exit 1
+> if color right else exit 1
 > ```

 ### Else - Definition and Usage